developer-kikikaikai/CreatingHashPassword/docs/MessageDefinition.md

 - Response:
 	- HTTP 200 OK if server success to update (body data is NULL).
-	- Other status code if server failed to generate password, not implement
+	- Other status code if server failed to generate passphrase, not implement
 		- 400 Bad request
 			- if there is no data.